Bobbo117/Cellular-IoT-Monitor/README.md

 An inexpensive IoT SIM card along with commonly available components gain access to the cloud via a cellular connection.

-In its simplest form, the HUB can operate as a stand-alone unit with its own sensors.
+The HUB can operate as a stand-alone unit with its own sensors.

-Alternatively, the HUB can collect data wirelessly from up to three separate sensor platforms.
+Alternatively, the HUB can collect data wirelessly from up to three separate local sensor platforms.

 The hub software - **AmbientHUB** - and the sensor software - **AmbientAP** - are written in C++ with the help of the **Arduino IDE**.

-The **AmbientHUB** software controls an **ESP32** micro-controller connected to a temperature / humidity sensor and an optional **OLED** display over the **I2C** bus.
+The **AmbientHUB** software controls an **ESP32** micro-controller connected to a temperature / humidity sensor and an optional **OLED** display.

 <br>
 <br>